 Gaz Guzzler Tax for Cars

-A gas guzzler tax is levied and collected by the Internal Revenue Service (IRS).
-The tax applies to cars with low fuel efficiency and aims to offset the amount of air pollution that such vehicles cause in comparison to higher fuel efficiency vehicles.
+A gas guzzler tax is a commonly known “polluter pays” principle example.
+Levied and collected by the Internal Revenue Service (IRS), this tax applies to cars with low fuel efficiency and aims to offset the amount of air pollution that such vehicles cause in comparison to higher fuel efficiency vehicles.
 The gas guzzler tax is part of the Energy Tax Act of 1978.

 Corporate Average Fuel Economy (CAFE)